grecoair/grecoair/README.md

 <h1 align="center"> 👋 Hello world, I’m Andy. </h1>
-- 👀 I’m interested in airplanes, space exploration, astronomy, food.
+- 👀 I’m interested in airplanes, space exploration, astronomy, food.<br>
 - 🌱 I’m currently learning JavaScript, CSS, html.
 - 💞️ I’m looking to collaborate on some Odin projects to learn how to be a good programmer.
 - 📫 How to reach me: discord is best.